angra007/AANetworking/README.md

 # AANetworking

-AANetworking is a network framework written in Swift 3.
+AANetworking is a network framework.
 The original idea of the design was inspired by a talk on https://www.objc.io/.
 However, the design has been simplified and extended to and to implement POST Request, Multipart, AES256 and a lot more.

 # Using it in your project
 If you need maintaine session your app, pass your cookies to